How long is long enough? Finite-horizon approximation of energy storage scheduling problems: Introduction

 The finite-horizon approximation of infinite-horizon dynamic problems is not a new area.
 The problem has been extensively studied in the literature, particularly within the fields of inventory management and lot sizing, see e.g., \cite{Chand2002Forecast}.
-However, in the case of energy storage scheduling, some specific assumptions such as capacities, rate of charge/discharge, losses, and time-varying prices are needed.
-All of these have not been simultaneously considered previously, and the results of the papers surveyed by \cite{Chand2002Forecast}, cannot be immediately extended.
-However, some insights from these applications are useful. \cite{Bhaskaran1987Decision} show that, in the case of production planning and warehousing problems, if the solutions over the decision horizons are the same when solving two versions of the problem, for both extreme values of the terminal conditions, a forecast horizon has been found.
-This condition is extended to a stochastic set-up and included in an algorithm for detecting forecast horizons by \cite{Cheevaprawatdomrong2004Infinite}.
-A similar condition is obtained in \cite{Zhao2012Identifying} for hydro-reservoir operation.
+However, in the case of energy storage scheduling, some specific assumptions, such as capacities, rate of charge/discharge, losses, and time-varying prices, are needed.
+All of these have not been simultaneously considered previously, and the results of the papers surveyed by \cite{Chand2002Forecast} cannot be immediately extended.
+Nevertheless, some insights from these applications are useful. \cite{Bhaskaran1987Decision} show that, in the case of production planning and warehousing problems, if the solutions over the decision horizon are the same when solving two versions of the problem, for both extreme values of the terminal conditions, a forecast horizon has been found.
+However, the extreme values considered are upper and lower bounds on the future value of the current decisions, which can be difficult to evaluate.
+Moreover, the results are only proven for finite-horizon problems.
+A similar condition is included in an algorithm for detecting forecast horizons by \cite{Cheevaprawatdomrong2004Infinite}.
+These results are valid for infinite-horizon problems but are based on the assumption of discounted future value.
+An application to hydro-reservoir operation is presented in \cite{Zhao2012Identifying}.
 However, their theoretical result is based on the assumption of diminishing marginal utility, which does \emph{not} apply in the case of energy storage system scheduling.
-There is also no mention of the minimum forecast horizon.
-Here, we use a similar idea and apply it to recover the minimum forecast horizon for energy storage scheduling problems.
+There is also no mention of the minimum forecast horizon in the last three papers cited above.
+In contrast, we formally prove that, for energy storage scheduling problems, solving two instances under extreme end-of-horizon conditions allows us to identify forecast horizons and determine the minimum necessary forecast horizon.
+These extreme conditions correspond to the minimum and maximum achievable states of energy at the end of the planning horizon, which can be computed easily.